2021 National Comparative Audit of NICE Quality Standard QS138

 - Provide the opportunity to evaluate local evidence of compliance with the four quality statements in the NICE Quality Standard for Blood Transfusion

-- Provide data to hospital teams to allow their understanding of what steps they can take to implement PBM and to measure their effectiveness in improving patient care
+- Provide data to hospital teams to allow their understanding of what steps they can take to implement Patient Blood Managment (PBM) and to measure their effectiveness in improving patient care

 - Allow the transfusion community, for example, the NBTC to benchmark the progress of PBM and its effect on improving patient outcomes